SpongePowered/SpongeDocs/source/plugin/configuration/nodes.rst

 If you attempt to read or write an object that is not one of the basic types mentioned above, you will need to pass it through deserialization first.
-In the ``ConfigurationOptions`` used to create your root ``ConfigurationNode``, there is a collection of :javadoc:`ninja.leaping.configurate.objectmapping.serialize.TypeSerializer`\ s that Configurate uses to convert your objects to a ``ConfigurationNode`` and vice versa.
+In the ``ConfigurationOptions`` used to create your root ``ConfigurationNode``, there is a collection of :javadoc:`TypeSerializer`\ s that Configurate uses to convert your objects to a ``ConfigurationNode`` and vice versa.

 In order to tell Configurate what type it is dealing with, we have to provide a guava ``TypeToken``.
 Imagine we want to read a player ``UUID`` from the config node ``towns.aFLARDia.mayor``.
 To do so, we need to call the ``getValue()``